zaid-kamil/zaid-kamil/README.md

 </div>

 <div align="justify">
 Hi, I'm Zaid Kamil, and I'm a skilled professional with a passion for technology.
 I have a strong background in AI, Data Science, and Android app development, and I'm certified by Google in Android and by Microsoft and IBM in Python.
-Currently, I'm working as a professional coding trainer at Digipodium.

 My expertise in AI and Data Science is powered by my proficiency in Python programming, machine learning, data analysis, and data visualization.
 I enjoy designing and implementing machine learning models to analyze data and improve business operations.
 I also develop and optimize algorithms for data processing and analysis.
 Collaborating with cross-functional teams to design and deploy AI solutions is one of the things I find the most rewarding about my work.